clayc03/eli-king-fitness/README.md

 ## Get in Touch

-* This page the user can complete to get in contact with Eli King Fitness and for a response on any query or information required.
-This page is linked to a confirmation page that the users message was send successfully.
+* Through this page the user can complete a contact form to get in touch with Eli King Fitness for a response on any query or information required.
+This page is linked to a confirmation page that confirms the users message was send successfully.

 ## Footer